Interpretations of Definitions

 Parking brake means a system that prevents the bus from moving when parked by preventing the wheels from rotating.

-Partial testing report, also partial test report, means a report documenting, for a previously-tested bus model that is produced with major changes, the results of performing only that subset of the complete set of bus tests in which significantly different data would reasonably be expected as a result of the changes made to the bus from the configuration documented in the original full bus testing report.
-A partial testing report is not valid unless accompanied by the full bus testing report for the corresponding baseline bus configuration.
+Partial testing report, also partial test report, means a report documenting, for a previously-tested bus model that is produced with major changes, the results of performing only that subset of the complete set of bus tests in which significantly different data would reasonably be expected as a result of the changes made to the bus from the configuration documented in the original full Bus Testing Report.
+A partial testing report is not valid unless accompanied by the corresponding full Bus Testing Report for the corresponding baseline bus configuration.

-Public transportation service means the operation of a vehicle that provides general or special service to the public on a regular and continuing basis.
+Public transportation service means the operation of a vehicle that provides general or special service to the public on a regular and continuing basis consistent with 49 U.S.C.
+Chapter 53.

 Recipient means an entity that receives funds under 49 U.S.C.
-Chapter 53, either directly from FTA or through a State administering agency.
+Chapter 53, either directly from FTA or through a direct recipient.

 The term “grantee” is often used interchangeably with the term, “recipient.”

-Seated load weight means the weight of the bus plus driver, fuel, and seated passengers simulated by adding 150 pounds of ballast to each seating position.
+Seated load weight means the curb weight of the bus plus the seated passenger load simulated by adding 150 pounds of ballast to each seating position and 600 pounds per wheelchair position.

 Service brake(s) means the primary system used by the driver during normal operation to reduce the speed of a moving bus and to allow the driver to bring the bus to a controlled stop and hold it there.
 Service brakes may be supplemented by retarders or by regenerative braking systems.

-Small bus manufacturer means a secondary market assembler that acquires a chassis or van from an original equipment manufacturer for subsequent modification or assembly and sale as 5-year/150,000-mile or 4- year/100,000-mile minimum service life vehicle.
+Small bus manufacturer means a secondary market assembler that acquires a chassis or van from an OEM for subsequent modification or assembly and sale as 5-year/150,000-mile or 4- year/100,000-mile minimum service life vehicle.

 Tailpipe emissions means the exhaust constituents actually emitted to the atmosphere at the exit of the vehicle tailpipe or corresponding system.